 Be sure to stop by Willie Morris’ grave just a few steps away

-Browse the colorful downtown boutiques to find everything from the latest fashion trends to antiques and home decor.
+Browse the colorful downtown boutiques and gift shops to find everything from the latest fashion trends to antiques and home decor.
 You could spend a couple hours looking around the stores.
 If you only have time for a couple I highly recommend stopping in at The Downtown Market, Junkyard Dog Salvage Company and Good Hope.

 BLUE FRONT CAFE